Beverage Guide

 Can I drink coffee and pre-workout on the same day?

 It's not recommended.
 A single pre-workout serving may contain 200-400mg of caffeine.
-Adding a cup of coffee (95mg) pushes you well beyond the 400mg daily limit, significantly increasing diuretic effects, anxiety, heart palpitations, and dehydration risk.
+Adding a cup of coffee (about 96mg per 8 oz) pushes you well beyond the 400mg daily limit, significantly increasing diuretic effects, anxiety, heart palpitations, and dehydration risk.
 If you do combine them, separate consumption by several hours and increase water intake substantially.

 Are stimulant-free pre-workouts better for hydration?